micmankos/card_deck/README.md

 # the general command
 python -m pip install --index-url https://test.pypi.org/simple/ --no-deps example-pkg-YOUR-USERNAME-HERE

-# specific to me (note that the last argument here is the `name` param in the setuptools.setup tuple in setup.py)
+# as an example, below is specific to me (note that the last argument here is the `name` param in the setuptools.setup tuple in setup.py)
 # also note that test pypi constantly refreshes so the package you uploaded may be deleted fairly quickly
 python -m pip install --index-url https://test.pypi.org/simple/ --no-deps sg_deck-micmankos
 ```